ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Link: http://support.microsoft.com/kb/2926217

+**Trace Flag: 1261**<br />
+Function: SQL 8 - Disables Health reporting.
+Lock monitor when detects a (worker thread) resource level blocking scenario.
+If a SPID that owns a lock is currently queued to the scheduler, because all the assigned worker threads have been created and all the assigned worker threads are in an un-resolvable wait state, the following error message is written to the SQL Server error log: Error 1229: Process ID %d:%d owns resources that are blocking processes on scheduler %d.<br />
+Link: None

 **Trace Flag: 1264**<br />
 Function: Collect process names in non-yielding scenario memory dumps<br />
 Link: http://support.microsoft.com/kb/2630458/en-us

+**Trace Flag: 1400**<br />
+Function: SQL 9 RTM – Enables creation of database mirroring endpoint, which is required for setting up and using database mirroring<br />
+Link: None

 **Trace Flag: 1448**<br />